Various Thoughts About My Work

 portions, and Jon Bauman (who had been Bowzer with Sha Na Na)

 hosted the Hollywood Squares segment.
-Bauman dressed
+Bauman

-famous open-mouth fists-in-the-air pose.
-Anyway, on one
+his famous open-mouth fists-in-the-air pose.
+Anyway,

-interested, see my interview with accordionist Robert Davine.
+those who are interested, see my interview with accordionist Robert Davine.

 On another